julienreszka/julienreszka/notes/10-Popular-warfare-principles-DEBUNKED.md

 ## 10. ~Tempo~

-In theory, controlling operational tempo—dictating the pace of events faster than the enemy can react—disrupts their decision cycle (OODA loop), forces errors, erodes cohesion, and compounds advantages through relentless pressure.
+In theory, controlling operational tempo—dictating the pace of events faster than the enemy can react—disrupts their decision cycle (OODA loop: Observe-Orient-Decide-Act), forces errors, erodes cohesion, and compounds advantages through relentless pressure.
+The goal is to cycle through your own decision-making faster than the enemy can complete theirs, forcing them to react to outdated information.
 Speed is decisive.
 In practice, obsessive pursuit of maximum tempo often sacrifices preparation, coordination, logistics, and intelligence, leading to uncoordinated advances, exposed vulnerabilities, and self-inflicted exhaustion.
 Rushed operations waste momentum on incomplete victories or invite devastating counterstrokes when the enemy adapts or trades time for strength.

 ### Disciplined Tempo Control